conclave-network/conclave/CLION_DOCKER_DEVELOPMENT.md

 ## Step 7: Wait for Sync

-CLion will now start copying files into the container. wait until it's finished.
+CLion will now start copying files into the container.
+Wait until it's finished.